yellobyte/ESP32-DevBoards-Getting-Started/boards/ESP32-CAM(AI-THINKER)/Readme.md

 **ESP32-CAM-MB:** comes with a (removable) sandwich board, which contains a USB-TTL bridge chip (CH340C), IO0 & RST buttons and a microUSB socket.
 The additional board is used for programming the camera board and printing it's serial output.

-**ESP32-CAM-USB:** single board, slightly bigger than the ESP32-CAM board, containing a USB-TTL bridge chip (CH340C) and a microUSB socket.
+**ESP32-CAM-USB:** single board, slightly bigger than the ESP32-CAM board, containing a USB-TTL bridge chip (CH340C), FLASH & RST buttons and a microUSB socket.

 **Important:**